hsjobeki/nix-types/docs/src/specification/grammar.md

 ### Tokens removed

-In contrast to the default nix language some tokens do not exist and may even result in an error.
+In contrast to the default nix language, some tokens do not exist and may even result in an error.

 |Token | Name | Purpose|
 |---|---|---|